nct0804/FWE25-personal-project/frontend/README.md

 - Ability to add or remove one or more destinations to/from a trip.

+- When creating a trip, these fields below are:
+    - Trip Name (required)
+    - Date (required)
+    - Description (optional)
+    - Participants (optional)
+    - Budget (optional)
+    - Add Destination (optional)
+    - Trip Image (optional)

+- When creating a destination, these fields below are:
+    - Destination Name (required)
+    - Date (required)
+    - Activitt (optional)
+    - Destination Photos (optional)

+-> ** Optional means not required to be filled, Required means is mandantory to fill these fields**
 #### Budget & Expense Visualization
 -   Travelers can add their expenses to the trip to see how much that they've spent on.
 -   Display total expenses for a trip.